zcwilt/LaravelInterviewProject/readme.md

 1. Other than "High Priority" tasks, tasks should be visible only to the user who created them.
 1. Adhere to PSR1/2 style guidelines
 1. Within the constraints of the requirements, adhere to current best practice in developing a secure Laravel application.
+1. Upon completion, email `mike@wubbleyou.co.uk` with details of your GitHub repository.